-The Great Barrier Reef as we know it - home to thousands of marine species - is dying.
-Can We Save the Reef? is the epic story of Australian & international scientists who are racing to understand our greatest natural wonder.
+The Great Barrier Reef - home to thousands of marine species - is changing dramatically in our lifetime.
+Coral, the tiny animal that builds the Reef, is disappearing as climate change warms the world’s oceans.
+Can We Save the Reef? is the epic story of researchers racing to test bold new science to save our greatest natural wonder.

 Here's what people are saying about the film:

 'It was one of the most impressive pieces of science communication that I've seen, blending interesting and complex science with a genuine human empathy that shone through.'